Johannathorsen/collect-bananas/README.md

 The agent trained until it succeeds in getting a cumulative reward of +13 in average over 100 consecutive episodes, where one episode consists of 300 steps.

 ### Getting Started
-Prepare an conda environment using [these instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+Prepare a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) environment using [these instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies).
 Open up the file [collect-bananas.ipynb](https://github.com/Johannathorsen/collect-bananas/blob/master/collect-bananas.ipynb) in [jupyter notebook](https://jupyter.org/) and follow the instructions to train and test the agent in the unity environment.